LIGHT & COLOR IN ART

 Crossing the Divide

 Find any artwork in the exhibition Crossing the Divide that makes use of the colors blue, gold, and white.
 Discuss their individual and collective effect.
-To learn more about these unique colors, watch a few minutes of the BBC documentary, The History of Art in Three Colours (2012), either on YouTube or playing at Art After Dark in the auditorium on the lower level of the museum!
+To learn more about these unique colors, watch the BBC documentary, The History of Art in Three Colours

 In the same exhibition, find the small digital work of art by Jenny Holzer, titled Purple Truisms Survival (2006).
 Read several phrases on the screen.
 Then select one of Holzer’s “truisms” and discuss it with a friend.
 Do you agree or disagree with the statement?